Healing can be considered as a restoration to wholeness after a loss feels as if it has torn us wide open.

 In time, as the healing process progresses, the shape of the new version of our life begins to emerge.

-The intensity of our grief over our losses eases, a new version of our identity becomes clearer, new forms of relationship to what (and whom) we have lost develop, and new hopes and dreams come to life.
+The intensity of our grief over our losses eases, a new version of our identity becomes clearer, new forms of relationship to what (or whom) we have lost develop, and new hopes and dreams come to life.

 We find ourselves moving toward a new wholeness—a wholeness that is different from the one we started with but one that is whole nonetheless.